ICAMS/Kanapy/docs/readme.rst

 Kanapy is now installed along with all its dependencies.
 If you intend to use Kanapy's texture module, a MATLAB_ installation is required because the texture module is based on MTEX_ functions.
+Kanapy uses a local version of MTEX stored in libs/mtex, if you want to use another version, please set the paths accordingly.
 If MATLAB is available on your system, the texture module is initialized by the command

 .. code-block:: console

    (knpy) $ kanapy setupTexture

 .. note:: 1. ``knpy`` can be replaced with any name for your environment.
-          2. The installation scripts have been tested for Matlab R2023a with Python 3.9.16.
-If you are using other Matlab versions, the script
+        2. The absolute paths to {user\_dependent\_path}/kanapy/src/kanapy and {user\_dependent\_path}/kanapy/libs/mtex should to be added to the MATLABPATH environment variable, see `Mathworks documentation`_.

-             "setupTexture" might fail.
+        3. The installation scripts have been tested for Matlab R2023a with Python 3.9 and 3.10.
+If you are using other Matlab versions, the script "setupTexture" might fail.
 In that case, you can setup the Matlab Engine API for Python manually.
 To do so, please follow the instructions given on the Mathworks_ website, to (i) Verify your configuration, (ii) Install Engine API, and (iii) Start MATLAB Engine.
         The Python version of the *knpy*-environment can be changed according to the requirements of the Matlab Engine API by editing the "environment.yml" file and re-creating the conda environment *knpy*.

 .. tip:: To learn more about managing environments see Anaconda documentation_.